jhawgs/TourKC/README.md

 The application was built, using a tutorial from **Apple** as a starting point.
 Significant modifications were made to the code and accompanying data.

 System symbols are licensed for free developer use by **Apple**.

-The Application was created on Xcode using SwiftUI as well as elements of Python and Json

-The Json data was obtained on Google Sheets by entering a script to allow a convert to json function on Google Sheets